johnpatramanis/Proteomic_Pipeline/GitHub_Tutorial/Tutorial.md

 ```
 Once this finishes running you will have a generated tree for each of your proteins individually, as well as one Maximum Likelihood and one Bayesian species from the concatenation of these proteins.
 The full output of the analysis is located within Dataset_Analysis/Workspace/1_OG_Dataset/2_DATASETS/ in a folder with the name of the name of the original fasta dataset, which in our case is 'Reference_Data'.

-Inside this folder are located multiple other folders.
-Most of these folders will have the name and correspond to a single protein used in your analysis (e.g. 'ENAM', 'AMELX').
+Inside this folder are located multiple subfolders.
+Most of these subfolders will have the name and correspond to a single protein used in your analysis (e.g. 'ENAM', 'AMELX').
 Inside each one of those folders are a couple of fasta alignment files and the resulting files from a maximum likelihood tree generation.
 The most important files here are:

 a) 'Protein-Name'_aln_e.fa which contains the final alignment of you data for this protein.

 b) 'Protein-Name'_aln_e.phy_phyml_tree.txt which is the phylogenetic tree of this protein in newick format.

 Both fasta alignment files and newick trees can be transported and vissualised on your personal computer using some external tools.
 For fasta files I like to use [Jalview](https://www.jalview.org/) and for newick trees [Figtree](http://tree.bio.ed.ac.uk/software/figtree/).
 Any viewing tool will do however and there are indeed multiple to choose from!